 - How many hours a week both of you can give

-- Money needed upfront (some side hustles, like flipping, require buying supplies)
+- Startup costs (some side hustles, like flipping, require buying supplies)

 - Flexibility around your main job, family, or school